 Emerging trends and developments in space connectivity focus on creating innovative solutions for inclusive and sustainable digital futures.

-Bridging the digital divide bridging through space-based connectivity can help to addresses the needs of unserved and underserved communities.
+Bridging the digital divide through space-based connectivity can help to address the needs of unserved and underserved communities.

 Enabling policy and regulatory frameworks support the responsible deployment and sustainable use of space-based connectivity systems.
-There is broad recognition that space connectivity themes fall under the mandates of different UN entities related to outer space, such as the United Nations Office for Outer Space Affairs (UNOOSA), the Committee on the Peaceful Uses of Outer Space (COPUOS), and ITU.
+There is broad recognition that space connectivity themes fall under the mandates of different UN entities related to outer space, including the United Nations Office for Outer Space Affairs (UNOOSA), the Committee on the Peaceful Uses of Outer Space (COPUOS), and ITU.
 Within ITU specifically, there are established global regulatory frameworks governing these sectors, particularly through the World Radiocommunication Conferences.

 Complementarity between different space-based systems and terrestrial networks creates opportunities for enhanced connectivity solutions.

-The spectrum and orbits being limited; it is necessary to use it optimally with equitable access to all countries, especially developing countries.
+The spectrum and orbits being limited, it is necessary to use them optimally with equitable access to all countries, especially developing countries.

-Public private partnership and economic incentive by governments can accelerate the deployment of space-based telecommunication/ICT services and technologies which can accelerate access to connectivity in underserved and unserved regions.
+Public private partnership and economic incentives by governments can accelerate the deployment of space-based telecommunication/ICT services and technologies, which can accelerate access to connectivity in underserved and unserved regions.

-Given these critical considerations in space connectivity and sustainability, policymakers and stakeholders must address the following questions to ensure responsible development of space-based telecommunication/ICT services and technologies:
+Given these critical considerations in space connectivity and sustainability, policymakers and stakeholders must address the following questions to ensure the responsible development of space-based telecommunication/ICT services and technologies:

-What challenges, trends and developments in space-based connectivity contribute to an inclusive, sustainable, resilient, affordable and innovative digital future?
+What challenges, trends, and developments in space-based connectivity contribute to an inclusive, sustainable, resilient, affordable, and innovative digital future?
 How can governments, the public sector, the private sector, and civil society, each in its respective role, build upon these developments?

-How can space connectivity bridge digital divides and contribute to sustainable development, particularly in historically underserved and unserved communities, while addressing various stakeholder priorities including accessibility, affordability, resilience of communications, and appropriate safeguards?
+How can space connectivity bridge digital divides and contribute to sustainable development, particularly in historically underserved and unserved communities, while addressing various stakeholder priorities, including accessibility, affordability, resilience of communications, and appropriate safeguards?

 How can administrations act at the national, regional, and international levels to create an enabling policy and regulatory environment for the deployment and use of space-based connectivity?
 How can regulatory frameworks be harmonized across different countries to facilitate the seamless deployment and operation of space-based connectivity systems?
+How can national sovereign rights and security be protected from private global networks?

 How can complementarities among different space-based connectivity systems and between space-based connectivity systems and terrestrial networks contribute to an inclusive and innovative digital future?
-How can policymakers help enable viable business models that evolve from these complementarities and what regulatory mechanisms can be put in place to prevent market distortions and to protect existing terrestrial networks?
+How can policymakers enable viable business models that evolve from these complementarities, and what regulatory mechanisms can be put in place to prevent market distortions and to protect existing terrestrial networks?

-Recognizing the mandate of ITU and its regulatory framework and sectors, particularly the world radiocommunication conferences, how can international coordination and collaboration be improved to manage the allocation and use of radio frequency spectrum for space-based services, ensuring equitable access to space resources for all countries, minimal interference and optimal usage?
+Recognizing the mandate of ITU and its regulatory framework and sectors, particularly the world radiocommunication conferences, how can international coordination and collaboration be improved to manage the allocation and use of radio frequency spectrum for space-based services, ensuring equitable access to space resources for all countries, minimal interference, and optimal usage?

 What regulatory frameworks need to be established to ensure effective Space Traffic Management (STM) and prevent overcrowding in orbit?
 How can countries collaborate to develop and implement space traffic coordination systems that ensure the safety and sustainability of space connectivity activities?